thirdweb-dev/contracts/docs/Account.md

 event SignerRemoved(address signer)
 ```

-Emitted when the signer is removed from the account.
+Emitted when a signer is removed from the account.